 Fig 2-2 and Table 1 recap the definitions of Areas I and III and their interaction with the atmosphere.
 For Area I (bare, no mass exchange, no atmosphere), the physics in VT3D is identical to the well-known thermophysical model (TPM) used to interpret thermal emission from airless bodies (e.g., Thomas et al. 2000; Spencer et al. 1989; Harris 1988).
-Heating in the top-most layer is balanced by thermal emission, insolation, and conduction; heating in interior layers is balanced by conduction only; heating in the lower layer is balanced by conduction and a flux condition at the lower boundary.
+Heating in the top-most layer is balanced by thermal emission, insolation, and conduction; heating in interior layers is balanced by conduction only; heating in the lower layer is balanced by conduction at the lower boundary.

 Area III (bare, no mass exchange, isobaric atmosphere) represents, for example, the "bedrock" H_2O on current-day Triton.
 There is no volatile slab and no sublimation.
-The difference between the two bare area types are (i) Area III is a potential deposition or sublimation site, and (ii) an increase in the volatile temperature for Area IV (volatile-covered, isobaric) also increases the pressure over Area III, so the atmosphere above Area III needs to be included in mass balance equation for Area IV.
+The difference between the two bare area types are (i) Area III is a potential deposition site, and (ii) an increase in the volatile temperature for Area IV (volatile-covered, isobaric) also increases the pressure over Area III, so the atmosphere above Area III needs to be included in mass balance equation for Area IV.
 As long as there is no condensation (which will alter the state from bare to volatile-covered), the energy balance for Area III is the same as for Area I. Therefore, both bare areas, I and III, are treated in this section.

 These equations demonstrate several aspects of the numerical power of VT3D.
 In Section 3.1 and 3.2, I show the analytic expressions for the initial conditions, and show that a simple calculation can approximate the numerical solution.
 In Section 3.3, I present the explicit and implicit (Crank-Nicholson) numerical solutions for a single bare location, showing that solutions spin up in less than a quarter period.
 In Section 3.4, I show a compact representation of the linearized, discretized equations.
+In Section 3.5, I present a worked example of Mimas's diurnal temperatures, with code and output in the supplementary materials.